francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-layout/02a-exercice-layout-basic/readme.md

-# CSS basic layout exercice
+# CSS basic layout exercices

 ## a) Have a look at the two examples: